whodat-a/mfmr_OB/wiki/triages.md

 ---
-weight: 6
-bookFlatSection: true
 title: "Triages"
 ---

 ## Triages
 - Do H&P (see below), examine patient, develop plan.
 - Call attending w/in hr, earlier if emergent
 - Brief summary note also in eCW, under progress notes
 - Arrange F/U for pts you discharge
 - Send TE to providers that their pts were seen & with any things to do
 - If the patient will be admitted to L&D for likely delivery:
 - Admit H&P, documentation, orders